 Cannabinoids: The Link Between Cannabis and Humans

 Both cannabis plants and people have chemical compounds in our systems called cannabinoids.
-In humans, they’re called endocannabinoids.
-In plants, they’re called phytocannabinoids.
-The cannabis plant has many cannabinoids, of which the two best known and studied are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+In humans, they're called endocannabinoids; in plants, they're called Phyto cannabinoids.
+The cannabis plant has many cannabinoids, but the two best known and studied are tetrahydrocannabinol (THC) and cannabidiol (CBD).

-THC is responsible for the way your brain and body respond to cannabis, including the psychoactive effect, or “high,” and the associated physical impairment.
+THC is responsible for how the brain and body respond to cannabis, including the psychoactive effect, or "high," and the associated physical impairment.

-Unlike THC, CBD does not generally produce a “high.”
-There is some evidence that CBD may block or lower some of the effects of THC on the brain when the amount of CBD in a product is the same as or higher than the amount of THC.
+Unlike THC, CBD does not generally produce a "high."
+There is some evidence that CBD may block or lower some of the effects of THC on the brain when the amount of CBD in a product is equal to or higher than the amount of THC.

 Humans have two types of receptors: CB1 and CB2.
-Receptor sites are found in many organs and areas of the body, but CB1 is found primarily in the central nervous system which contains the brain and the spinal cord.
-Since CB1 receptors are primarily found in the brain, this is why our cognitive functions are impacted.
-CB2 receptors are found primarily in the immune system.
+Receptor sites are found in many organs and areas of the body, but CB1 receptors are found primarily in the central nervous system, which contains the brain and the spinal cord.
+Since CB1 receptors are mainly found in the brain, our cognitive functions are impacted when external cannabinoids are introduced into our bodies.
+Conversely, CB2 receptors are found primarily in the immune system.

 When cannabis is consumed, cannabinoids like THC and CBD mimic our naturally occurring cannabinoids and bind to our receptors.
-It is because many of those receptor sites are located in the central nervous system that cannabis is likely to produce changes to our cognitive and/or physical states.
+Because many of those (CB1) receptor sites are located in the central nervous system that cannabis is likely to produce changes to our cognitive and physical states.

-Everyone’s physiological makeup is different, and the ECS receptor site locations and the number of sites can vary from person to person.
+Everyone’s chemical and physiological makeup is different.
+The ECS receptor site locations and the number of sites can vary from person to person.
 That is why the same strain of cannabis can affect people differently.
-Additional factors that contribute to the potential differences in effect can also include the genetics, sex, current health, and age of the individual.
+Additional factors that contribute to the potential disparity in effects can also include the genetics, sex, current health, and age of an individual.

-Being aware of this unique interaction between cannabis and the human body is helpful in understanding how to make the right choice for you.
-Consider this information along with the method and amount of consumption, and the levels of THC and CBD that are in a strain.
+Being aware of this unique interaction between cannabis and the human body helps you understand how to make the right choice for yourself.
+Consider this information, along with the method and amount of consumption and the levels of THC and CBD in a strain, when choosing to use cannabis products.
 If you’re new to consuming cannabis, consider starting at very low THC and CBD levels as you learn how your body responds.